revunix/TwitchRecorder/README.md

 - **Dynamic Command Handling**: Allows users to control the bot via Discord commands, including enabling/disabling monitoring, starting/stopping recordings, and more.
 - **Configuration Management**: Configuration settings are managed through a `config.json` file, allowing easy adjustments for various parameters.
 - **Recording Listing**: Lists all recorded streams with clickable links for downloading.
+- **Rclone Integration**: Uploads recorded streams to a remote location using `rclone` and deletes local files after successful upload.

 ## Commands